-I’m a writer, producer, editor, and digital innovator.
+I’m a writer, producer, editor, and digital expert.

 “I’m a huge Kelly O’Mara fan.”